Collaborating and developing a joint project: an exchange encounter between Swiss and Indian classes inspires upper secondary school pupils.

-Teachers from Swiss baccalaureate grammar schools, schools providing general education and specialist vocational schools and Indian secondary and upper secondary schools.
+Teachers and principals from Swiss baccalaureate grammar schools, schools providing general education and specialist vocational schools and Indian secondary and upper secondary schools.

 Swiss and Indian schools apply by means of a electonic form and cover letter.
 They show what they can bring to a partnership, how they would like to make use of a partnership and are able to integrate one into everyday school life.

 Once the deadline for submitting applications has expired, Movetia selects and matches the participating schools.
 The Swiss and Indian classes are then asked to work together on the description of a common project and to submit it to Movetia.
 For a process overview, see the Programme Timeline.